3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 does it in 37s.
 This is not blasting result, but automation gives me solid ground for growing further test case and keep me away from typing mistakes.

-If you have any comments or problems related to above blog post please let us know we would be glad to help you.
-If You are trying to automate your embedded device validation we would be glad to hear more about that.
+If You have any comments or problems related to above blog post please let us know we would be glad to help You.
+If You are trying to automate Your embedded device validation we would be glad to hear more about that.